-An exhibit showcasing artwork by nine Swedish artists is being displayed in the Harper Center for the Arts until Feb.
+An exhibit showcasing artwork by nine Swiss artists is being displayed in the Harper Center for the Arts until Feb.
 5 to Feb.
 22.

 The exhibit is entitled “From Bourg to Burg,” which references the Swiss city Fribourg, where all the artists hail from, and the original location of the exhibit, Spartanburg.